PolyArch/cs259/hws/nmru-tut.md

 ## Step 1: Create a new patch for your changes

 The first step when adding a new feature or modifying something in gem5, is to create a new patch to store your changes.
-Details on Mercurial patch queues can be found in the ([Mercurial book](http://hgbook.red-bean.com/read/managing-change-with-mercurial-queues.html)).
+Details on Mercurial patch queues can be found in the [Mercurial book](http://hgbook.red-bean.com/read/managing-change-with-mercurial-queues.html).

 ```
 hg qnew nmru-patch -m "Mem: adds a new cache tag for NMRU replacement"